broadinstitute/warp/pipelines/skylab/paired_tag/PairedTag.changelog.md

-# 1.1.1
+# 1.1.2
 2024-07-09 (Date of Last Commit)

-* Added test statements for GH action (to release from develop).
+* Added test statements again for GH action (to release from develop).
 Will probably revert

 # 1.1.0
 2024-06-28 (Date of Last Commit)